A ballet of urban African dances Production 2023 – Duration: 55 min – All audiences

 Genesis“I became acquainted with the Democratic Republic of Congo while working with the choreographer Faustin Linyekula in 2003 on his show Telle une ombre gravée dans la poussière.
 In 2004, then again in 2008, Faustin invited me to Kinshasa to train some young urban dancers and showcase my work.
-At Studios Kabako, which he set up afterwards in Kisangani, Faustin nurtured many young talents, including the choreographer, Yves Mwamba.
+At Studios Kabako, which he set up afterwards in Kisangani, Faustin brought up many young talents, including the choreographer, Yves Mwamba.
 Yves invited me to give my outsider’s view of his first piece, entitled Voix Intérieures – Manifeste in 2020, and I worked with him to create the autobiographical solo show Hip-Hop Nakupenda in 2021.
-In 2020, I co-founded Collectif CULTIVéS?, an artists’ collective that questions the link between culture and its different audiences, together with Fabrice Labrana and Didier Boko, two major actors in the fields of cultural transmission, event production and artistic creation in hip-hop dance.
-Collectif CULTIVéS? develops cultural projects in France, as well as in a network with Africa and the French West Indies.
-Together, and alongside other artists such as Faustin and Yves, we embarked on an examination of the Western collective imagination, its relationships with traditional cultures and the way in which artists depend upon those conceptions, both in the West and in Africa.
-The piece sets out to question this collective imagination, to critique some of the basic mechanisms of cultural domination, and to make Afro dance and culture visible to a large audience, in a manner that is respectful of the identity and integrity of the artists.”
-(Anne Nguyen)
+Patron of association Fondament’All, directed by Didier Boko, I take part in co-development initiatives in the domains of culture and education, in working-class neighborhoods in Champigny-sur-Marne as well as in the village of Kamaté in Benin, where several projects designed to communicate the values of traditional cultures and to increase local autonomy are ongoing.

 The par Terre Dance Company is funded by l’Aide pluriannuelle du Ministère de la Culture / DRAC Île-de-France, la Région Île-de-France for “Permanence Artistique et Culturelle” and l’Aide au fonctionnement du Département du Val-de-Marne.